 Our principal subjects

 The career prospects for business analysis & technology graduates are excellent.
-You'll find business analysts in organisations as diverse as Procter & Gamble, The Royal Bank of Scotland and Tesco.
+You will find business analysts in large organisations as diverse as Procter & Gamble, The Royal Bank of Scotland and Tesco, in local and national government and in a wide range of small and medium enterprises.
 The combination of business and practical software use and modelling skills is also highly attractive to consultancy companies.

 Business enterprise is about the creation of wealth, the practice of creativity and resourcefulness and the exploitation of change.
 It focuses on the ability of entrepreneurship to challenge accepted ways of doing things and disrupt established markets and organisations through new venture creation.
 It lies at the heart of Scotland’s future economic and social prosperity and its ability to compete.